lzkelley/cosmo/README.rst

     `npm install --python=python2.7` or
     `npm install --python=/usr/bin/python`

-- The build of `zeromq` might also have a conflict between Node and Electron (or something?), and may require rebuilding, e.g.
+  - The build of `zeromq` might also have a conflict between Node and Electron (or something?), and may require rebuilding, so this has been added to the npm 'postinstall':
     `npm rebuild zeromq --runtime=electron --target=1.7.2`
     where `1.7.2` is the particular version of electron being used.